• Skip to primary navigation

 1. Cut the cabbage into quarters and cut out the white core.

-2. Attach the largest grater blade on the food processor (affiliate link).
-Place the cabbage quarters into the shute of the food processor (affiliate link).
+2. Attach the largest grater blade on the food processor.
+Place the cabbage quarters into the shute of the food processor.

 3. Shred the cabbage quarters.
-NOTE: If you do not have a food processor (affiliate link), with a chef knife, cut the cabbage into thin (⅛") slices.
+NOTE: If you do not have a food processor, with a chef's knife, cut the cabbage into thin (⅛") slices.

 4. Finely dice the onions.